bitovi/calendar-events-component/README.md

 `.event-location` - The location field or hangout link, urls become links. (`event.location || event.hangoutLink`)

-`.event-body` - The plain text of the description field.
-HTML descriptions not yet supported. (`event.description`)
+`.event-body` - The content of the description field.
+Linebreaks in plaintext converted into br tags. (`event.description`)

 `a.event-url` - Updates the href (must be an `a` tag in your template) as a link to the event itself. (`event.htmlLink`)